hubtty/hubtty/doc/source/configuration.rst

 change screen.
 Any pending comments or review messages will be attached to the review; otherwise an empty review message will be left.
-The approvals list is exhaustive, so if you specify an empty list, Gertty will submit a review that clears any previous approvals.
+The approvals list is exhaustive, so if you specify an empty list, Ghubtty will submit a review that clears any previous approvals.
 Reviewkeys appear in the help text for the change screen.

 **reviewkeys**